paulhontz/saint/CRUDPages.md

     saint.crud_tab :MyCustomWYSIWYG do
         view.render_partial :template_containing_my_custom_WYSIWYG
     end
+{:lang='ruby'}

+This will create a new tab alongside ones created by Saint.

 You can also override the Saint's master tab, by setting tab name to :master.